PrigasG/twbparser/cran-comments.md

 - No external network resources are used in examples, vignettes, or tests.
 - No non-temporary files are written; tests/examples use `tempdir()`/`withr::with_tempdir()`.
 - No `:::` usage; all symbols are imported via `NAMESPACE`.
-- Spelling checked with `devtools::spell_check()`; product names like “Tableau”, “Shiny” are proper nouns.
+- Spelling checked with `devtools::spell_check()`; product names like “Tableau” and “Shiny” are proper nouns.
-- Encodings are UTF-8; tested on Windows to avoid path/encoding issues.
 - Examples that would require large `.twb/.twbx` files are trimmed; larger flows are demonstrated in vignettes using small bundled fixtures.
-- Dependencies in `Imports` are minimal and widely available; code guards optional `Suggests` with `requireNamespace()` in examples/tests.
+- Dependencies in `Imports` are minimal and widely available; optional `Suggests` guarded via `requireNamespace()`.

-## Reverse dependencies
-- Not applicable (new package).

-## rhub / win-builder summary
-- win-builder (release & devel): OK
-- rhub multi-platform matrix: OK
-  - No platform-specific warnings; Solaris-equivalent checks not available but code uses only base R + portable dependencies.

 ## URL checks
-- All URLs (README/vignette) verified with `urlchecker::url_check()`.
-No redirects or failures.
+- All URLs (README/vignette) verified with `urlchecker::url_check()`; no redirects or failures.

 ## Additional policies
 - The package does not download or execute code at build/check time.
-- No use of long-running examples, network calls, or parallelization by default.
+- No long-running examples, network calls, or parallelization by default.
 - Memory usage is bounded and tested with large XML inputs in CI (sanity checks).

 ## Maintainer